charleskoehl/parsimonious/README.md

 <a name="Parsimonious.unJoinWithTable"></a>

 ### Parsimonious.unJoinWithTable(object1, object2, [opts]) ⇒ <code>Parse.Promise</code>
-Unjoin two parse objects previously joined by [Parsimonious#joinWithTable](Parsimonious#joinWithTable) If can't unjoin objects, returned promise resolves to undefined.
+Unjoin two parse objects previously joined by Parsimonious.joinWithTable If can't unjoin objects, returned promise resolves to undefined.
 (For backwards-compatibility with v4.1.0, this method may still be called with the 2 parameters 'classes' and 'opts', where 'classes' is a plain object whose two keys are the classes to join,